-If you own a property and are looking to borrow some more money, the good news is that you often have more options for how you can borrow than those who aren’t yet on the property ladder.
+If you own a property and are looking to borrow more money, you often have more borrowing options than those who aren’t yet on the property ladder.

 That’s because being a homeowner allows you to take out secured lending products as well as unsecured ones.
 So - like your current mortgage - any borrowing you take out in this way is secured against your home.